syo/AgentEconomy/README.md

 Work by Connor Hadley, Staeliam Schipper-Reyes, and Zachary Biletch

-Primarily for use on Blue Gene - it currently does not run on kratos, but it ***does run on Blue Gene*** which was the goal of the project
+Primarily for use on Blue Gene - may have bugs on other systems

 The current working build is in the "working" subdirectory